 A6.
 Mike Jordan, Eric Leach, Peter Mason and John Townley.
-Peter is the main co-ordinator and John is his deputy
+Peter is the main Co-ordinator and John is assistant Co-ordinator.

 Q7.
 Is CAMTAG for or against LTN21?

 A7.
 Our primary objective is for residents of LTN21 to have their say on whether LTN21 should become permanent or should be removed.
 We are not opposed in principle to well-designed traffic management schemes which improve our area, but we are against the current LTN21 scheme as it was introduced without consultation.
 Given that the Council has not directly asked local residents and businesses whether they want LTN21, CAMTAG intends to obtain people’s views by undertaking both online and door-to-door, face–to-face surveys.

 Q8.
 Does CAMTAG question the legality of LTN21?

 A8.
 Yes.
-We believe that the Council has not met its statutory obligations in terms of public safety, age and disability discrimination, potential negative impact on pollution and climate change, traffic congestion, impact on business and the impact on health, medical services and social care.
+We believe that in introducing LTN21 the Council did not meet its statutory obligations in terms of public safety, age and disability discrimination, potential negative impact on pollution and climate change, traffic congestion, impact on business and the impact on health, medical services and social care.

 Q9.
 What’s CAMTAG’S Relationship with Ealing Residents Against Low Traffic Neighbourhoods?

 A9.
 Ealing Residents Against Low Traffic Neighbourhoods (ERALTN) is a cross borough action group that was set up to challenge all Ealing LTNs.
 CAMTAG has a positive working relationship with ERALTN (aka OneEaling) and both of our organisations have been closely involved in the legal challenge.